jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/5- Use, Import, Alias.md

 ## alias

-The next line is the `controller` function is `alias StarTracker.Repo`.
-We haven't used this yet, but the explanation is easy *if you don't worry about what `StarTracker.Repo` actually does*.
+The final line for `controller` is `alias StarTrackerWeb.Router.Helpers, as: Routes`.
+We haven't used this yet, but the explanation is easy *if you don't worry about what `StarTrackerWeb.Router.Helpers` actually does*.

-Simply put: you can access a set of functions from the `StarTracker.Repo` module, such as `StarTracker.Repo.get`.
-With the alias given above, you can leave off the `StarTracker` part, leaving only `Repo.get`.
+Let's start with a slightly simpler case.
+If we had `alias StarTrackerWeb.Router.Helpers`, then whenever we want to access any function in that module, we could leave off the `StarTrackerWeb.Router` part, and just reference `Helpers.function_name`.
 This makes things more convenient.

-You can also give the `as` option to your alias.  `alias StarTracker.Repo, as: Repository` would allow you to call `Repository.get`.
-The default usage is equivalent to putting the last part of the aliased module in the `as` option (`alias StarTracker.Repo, as: Repo`).
+Then we add the `as` option to the alias.  `alias StarTrackerWeb.Router.Helpers, as: Routes` allows us to call `Routes.function_name`.
+The default usage is equivalent to putting the last part of the aliased module in the `as` option (`alias StarTrackerWeb.Router.Helpers, as: Helpers`).

 We'll be using `alias` often in our own code, and we'll recap it the first time that happens.

-## import

-The rest of the lines are `import` calls.
-Like `use`, `import` drops the function definitions directly into the current module's namespace.

-What sets them apart: `use` calls the `__using__` callback in order to inject code into the current module, and `import` doesn't.  `import` can also have the `only` option, which takes a list of function names (and their arities) and then only puts those specific functions into the current module's namespace.

-We'll be using `import` often in our own code, and we'll recap it the first time that happens.

 ## Conclusion

 So that's how we get all the macros like `render`, `get`, and `scope`.

 I hope this demystified some of the Elixir Magic for you.
-If not, keep reading- although an understanding of the concepts in this chapter is helpful, it's by no means required, and you can make a great app while still thinking of `use` as just a mysterious line that makes your Router and Controller work.
+If not, keep reading; although an understanding of the concepts in this chapter is helpful, it's by no means required, and you can make a great app while still thinking of `use` as just a mysterious line that makes your Router and Controller work.

 In the next chapter we're going to further connect the Router, Controller, and Template, and see how they pass data back and forth.